 2012-13: LeBlanc played for Saint John and was an assistant captain for Canada Quebec at the 2013 U17 World Hockey Challenge.
 LeBlanc skated in 60 regular season games for the Sea Dogs and scored 4 goals with 14 assists; finishing -32 with 41 penalty minutes.
 Saint John slipped to fifth in the Maritimes Division one season after winning back-to-back QMJHL championships.
 The Sea Dogs made the playoffs despite having the league’s third worst record and LeBlanc was -4 with 4 penalty minutes in the four-game series with Memorial Cup-bound Halifax.
 He scored 1 goal with 3 assists and 4 penalty minutes in six games at the WHC for Canada Quebec.

 2013-14: LeBlanc skated in 56 games for Saint John in his second season — missing nearly a month after suffering an injury in February.
-An assistant captain and the leading scorer among Sea Dogs defensemen, he scored 7 goals with 26 assists and was -15 with 58 penalty minutes.
+An assistant captain and the leading scorer among Sea Dogs defensemen, he scored 7 goals with 26 assists and was minus-15 with 58 penalty minutes.
 Saint John missed the playoffs after finishing last in the Maritimes Division.
-LeBlanc was ranked 126th amongst North American skaters in Central Scouting’s final rankings prior to the 2014 NHL Draft.
+LeBlanc was ranked 126th amongst North American skaters in the Central Scouting final rankings and was selected by Columbus in the seventh round (197th overall) in the 2014 NHL Draft.